MaestroShadburn/test/README.md

-# 📄Dunder Mifflin Cloud Identity Security Labs
+# 📄 Dunder Mifflin Cloud Identity Security Labs

 These projects document the architecture and validation procedures for a centralized identity environment built within a standalone Microsoft Entra ID tenant.
 This environment mirrors corporate branch-network fictional scenarios from the TV Show, "The Office" across **three distinct infrastructure labs**.